Constructing monuments, perceiving monumentality and the economics of building

 The goal of this book is to place architectural studies, in which people’s interactions with each other and material resources are key, at the crossing of both landscape studies and material culture studies, where it belongs.

-- Ann Brysbaert, Victor Klinkenberg, Anna Gutiérrez Garcia-M., Irene Vikatou
+- Edited by: Ann Brysbaert, Victor Klinkenberg, Anna Gutiérrez Garcia-M., Irene Vikatou

 - 10 December 2018

 Theoretical and methodological approaches to the built environment

 In many societies monuments are associated with dynamic socio-economic and political processes that these societies underwent and/or instrumentalised.
 Due to the often large human and other resources input involved in their construction and maintenance, such constructions form an useful research target in order to investigate both their associated societies as well as the underlying processes that generated differential construction levels.
 Monumental constructions may physically remain the same for some time but certainly not forever.
 The actual meaning, too, that people associate with these may change regularly due to changing contexts in which people perceived, assessed, and interacted with such constructions.